kencormican/milestoneProjectFour/README.md

 ## Colour Scheme
 -   I felt that a basic light blue theme contrasted against a white background was both aesthetically pleasing and reflected the outdoor winter sports nature of this ecommerce site.
 -   Additional Colour is to be introduced via the poster and images/urls associated with the individual products.
--	Re the Landing Page , I've decided use a Hero image that immediately communicates the nature of the site and enhances the existing colour the,.
+-	Re the Landing Page , I've decided to use a Hero image that immediately communicates the nature of the site and enhances the existing colour theme.

 ## Typography
 -   I've decided to use Roboto family of fonts as defaults with Sans Serif acting as the fallback alternatives.